KeithHenry/chromeExtensionAsync/README.md

 <script type="text/javascript" src="execute-async-function.js"></script>
 ```

+This relies on a `chrome.runtime.onMessage.addListener` subscription, so it will fail if called from within a listener event.

 ## Supported APIs
 This only 'promisifies' API functions that use callbacks and are not marked as deprecated.
 No backwards compatibility is attempted.